Learning how to add a link to your Outlook signature can provide you with some additional marketing options when you send emails.

 If you use Microsoft Outlook 2010 to manage an email account that corresponds with a lot of new people, then you want those people to be able to reach you in as many ways as possible.

 Traditionally this might have meant adding your phone number, fax number, and address, but now many people might be easiest to reach through a website or social media profile.

 Fortunately, you can incorporate this into Outlook by adding a website link to your Outlook signature.

 This gives recipients of your email the ability to click the link in your email and automatically be redirected to the website of your choosing.

 If you add a Facebook link to your Outlook signature, for example, then your email recipients can click the link, add you as a friend, and choose to contact you that way instead.

-How to Edit a Signature in Outlook 2010 to Include a Hyperlink
+How to Add a Link to Your Signature in Outlook 2010

 - Click the New Email button.